-It’s two years since I last wrote about it.
+It’s over two years since I last wrote about it.
 Two years that included a pandemic.
-Our previous life living on a boat had been good preparation for when the queen and I were forced to live together, full time, in a small space.
+Our previous life living on a boat had been good preparation for when the queen and I were forced to live together, full time, in a brick box.
 The difference this time was there was less chance of drowning.

 We were fortunate to move into a bungalow just before the world went mad.
-It seems a lifetime ago when we exchanged contacts to sell our previous house - the day the first lockdown was announced.
+It seems a lifetime ago when we exchanged contacts to sell our previous house.
+The world was terrified and it was the very day the first lockdown was announced.
 We signed the papers on the bonnet of our car, wearing disposable rubber gloves, in the solicitor’s car park.
 He stood one side of the car, we stood the other and business was completed with a virtual handshake.
 Driving home was probably the last time we drove the car for three months!

 There’s a field outside our new house and we witnessed a dog explosion.
 That paints a rather nasty picture!
 Remember to begin with, we were only allowed out for specific reasons, one of them to walk a dog?
 Well, the same dog would walk past time after time attached to different people.
 Let’s call him Dougal, in honour of the star of The Magic Roundabout.
 Dougal spent many years going round in circles arguing with Ermintrude and Dylan.
 He started out tall and gangly like a greyhound but ended up like, well Dougal, with his stomach scraping the floor.
 The poor thing was dragged round and round ploughing an increasingly deep furrow.